tribalfs/GalaxyMaxHzPub/README.md

 * Auto SENSORS OFF (experimental non-root workaround)
    * Device sensors will automatically turn off while screen is off until the device is unlocked to help minimize battery-draining motion-triggered wakelocks while device is not being used [premium]
    * Tasker plug-in support
-   * Supports up to OneUI4 only
+   * Note: Supports up to OneUI4 only

 #### Extras